 The symposium brings together leading experts from universities, industry, and government to explore the state of the art and define a future roadmap in network science.
-This year's symposium will focus on these graph research topics: responsible AI, adversarial and representation learning on graphs.
+The themes of this year's symposium will explore the role that complex network perspectives and techniques play in autonomy and artificial intelligence.
 In order to provide an interactive environment and promote strong interaction among the attendees, the event will be limited to a small group of invited attendees.

 Symposium Highlights

-As part of the two-day technical program, topics of interest include:
+As part of the two-day technical program this year, topics of interest will include:

 Symposium Organizers